mdeguzis/documents/reprepro/setting-up-reprepro.md

 fi
 ```

-Add the following line to your .bash_profile.
+Add the following line to  `~/.bashrc`.
 It is highly annoying (at least for me, personally) to have your distro's GUI-based GPG agent (such as [GNOME Seahorse](https://wiki.gnome.org/Apps/Seahorse)) interfere with entering your passphrase.
 You will likley be working ina  terminal emulator anyway, and this breaks you out of the terminal window.

 ```
 export GPG_TTY=`tty`